andersrorvikknowit/dabs-with-python-ws/README.md

 uv sync
 ```

+You might have to tell your IDE / Editor where the python interpreter is to have working intellisense, and it is in .venv/bin/python.

 Then we can deploy the bundle with the databricks-cli
 ```shell
 databricks bundle deploy --target dev -p <your_profile_name>